hudora/huImages/README.markdown

 [5]: http://code.google.com/soc/2008/freebsd/appinfo.html?csaid=69F96419FD4920FF
 [6]: http://ext2.sourceforge.net/2005-ols/paper-html/node3.html

-Wen a image is Requested and the original image is not in the Cache, the original is pulled form CouchDB/S3 and put into the filesystem cache.
+When a image is Requested and the original image is not in the Cache, the original is pulled form CouchDB/S3 and put into the filesystem cache.
 Then the [Python Imaging Library (PIL)[7] isused to generate the scaled version of the image.
 The result is cached again in the filesystem and send to the client.